phydroxide/TechnicalDocs/Linux/Storage/ResizeLuks.md

-u Resize LUKS Partition in VMWare
+# Resize LUKS Partition in VMWare

 I created a disk with a default size, and quickly ran out of space.
 Here is some documentation on how I resized the disk.